 Healthcare Professional

-Healthcare professionals provide medical care and support to patients.
+Healthcare professionals provide medical treatment and support to patients.
 They work in different settings to promote health, prevent diseases, and treat illnesses.

 - Hard Skills: Patient Assessment, Medical Terminology, Electronic Health Records, First Aid